Dave Trott (politician): Political stances

 Trott supported school choice programs, supported and introduced gun control legislation, and was supportive of the Supreme Court's decision on same-sex marriage.
 He was critical during his second term of President Trump's policies on foreign affairs, trade and immigration.

 National security

 Trott supported President Donald Trump's 2017 executive order to impose a temporary ban on entry to the U.S. to citizens of several Muslim-majority countries, saying, "Until we can adequately vet these refugees and ensure the safety of all Americans, I support President Trump’s executive order to stay refugees from these terror-prone countries."
-Trott recently expressed regret during a speech in Northern Michigan that he supported some of President Trump's policies on refugees.
+Trott later expressed regret during a speech in Northern Michigan that he supported some of President Trump's policies on refugees.

 Health care

 On May 4, 2017, Trott voted in favor of repealing the Patient Protection and Affordable Care Act (Obamacare) and to pass the American Health Care Act.
 He publicly called Trump "unhelpful on health care."